Charmed Spark K8s

 When you click on the application ID, you can see the event timeline for the particular Spark job and information about completed jobs, as shown in the picture below.

 In a similar way, you can view information about various stages in the job by navigating to the “Stages” menu.
-The values of the different properties used to run the job can be viewed in the “Environment” page.
-Finally, you can also view statistics about the individual executors in “Executors” page.
-Spend some time exploring the various pages.
-You might like to submit additional sample jobs and view their status.
+The values of the different properties used to run the job can be viewed on the “Environment” page.
+Finally, you can also view statistics about the individual executors on the “Executors” page.

 Monitoring with Canonical Observability Stack

-The Charmed Spark solution comes with the spark-metrics exporter embedded in the Charmed Spark OCI image which is used as a base image for driver and executor pods.
+The Charmed Apache Spark solution comes with the spark-metrics exporter embedded in the Charmed Apache Spark OCI image which is used as a base image for driver and executor pods.
 The exporter is designed to push metrics to the Prometheus Pushgateway, which in turn is integrated with the Canonical Observability Stack.

 - Deploy the COS (Canonical Observability Stack) bundle with Juju

 Let’s begin by setting up the COS bundle.
-Let’s start by creating a fresh Juju model with name cos
+Let’s start by creating a fresh Juju model with the name cos

 juju add-model cos